 Plant breeders have been busy and now we have more colors, shapes, and sizes to choose from.
 Here are seven varieties that I have planted in my garden.

 - ‘Cheyenne Spirit’ is a mix of colors that can be easily grown from seed.
-They grow from 18-30” tall.
+They grow to be 18-30 inches tall.

 - ‘Green Envy’ has fat jade green petals with magenta veins.
 The center cones start out green and mature to a purple-brown.
 It grows to be 30-36 inches tall.